 Harassment, Intimidation, and Bullying (HIB)

-RCW 28A.600.477 states that every school district shall designate one person in the district as the primary contact regarding the anti-harassment, intimidation, and bullying (HIB) policy.
-That primary contact person receives copies of all formal and informal complaints, is responsible assuring implementation of HIB policy and procedure, and is the primary contact on the policy and procedures between the school district, the Office of the Education Ombudsman, and the Office of the Superintendent of Public Instruction.
+Every school district shall designate one person in the district as the primary contact regarding the anti-harassment, intimidation, and bullying (HIB) policy (see RCW 28A.600.477).
+That primary contact person receives copies of all formal and informal complaints, is responsible for assuring implementation of HIB policy and procedure, and is the primary contact on the policy and procedures between the school district, the Office of the Education Ombudsman, and OSPI.

-The intention of this webpage is to serve as a Washington HIB Prevention and Intervention Toolkit.
-Below are resources including background information, best practice materials for program planning, classroom implementation, staff training, and additional resources for HIB prevention and intervention for districts, schools, students, families and others across Washington.
+Explore the following resources including background information, best practice materials for program planning, classroom implementation, staff training, and additional resources for HIB prevention and intervention for districts, schools, students, families, and others across Washington state.

 The State Model Policy states that the district superintendent will appoint a compliance officer as the primary district contact to receive copies of all formal and informal complaints and ensure policy implementation.
 In addition, the HIB Compliance Officer is required to participate in an annual Compliance Officer training session.